MeganHancock/fs-journal/journal/06/questions.md

   > | The watch method |

-NOTE: URI stands for Universal Resource Identifier, and URL stands for Universal Resource Locator.
+NOTE to self: URI stands for Universal Resource Identifier, and URL stands for Universal Resource Locator.